ubuntu/WSL/docs/tutorials/cloud-init.md

 octave/noble,now 8.4.0-1 amd64 [installed]
 ```

-5. Verify that the commands requested were also run.
+5. Lastly, verify that the commands requested were also run.
 In this case we set up `vcpkg` from git, as recommended by its
    documentation (there is no deb or snap available for that program).

 ```sh